Providing lifesaving technologies to cardiac surgery teams around the world

 During open-heart surgery, the heart-lung machine temporarily takes over the pumping function of the heart.

 An oxygenator temporarily takes over the functions of the lungs, exchanging gases including oxygen and then returning oxygenated blood back to the patient via the cardiopulmonary bypass circuit.

-This system performs the heart and lung functions for a patient who has cardiogenic shock or heart stoppage resulting from acute heart attack.
+This system performs the heart and lung functions for a patient with life-threatening respiratory or cardiac failure.
 This is done by inserting a catheter into a blood vessel of the thigh to bring blood outside the body, where it is cycled through a centrifugal pump and membrane oxygenator in a closed state.

 Beating Heart or Off-pump Coronary Artery Bypass Surgery avoids placing patients on-pump, and surgery is performed while the heart continues to beat.
 After chest incision, a stabilization system steadies only the portion of heart where the surgeon is working.
 This type of surgery is designed to avoid complications with on-pump procedures and benefits certain patient populations.

 In 2015, Terumo’s HeartSheet autologous skeletal myoblast sheets became the world’s first cardiac regenerative therapy product to be approved for manufacture and sale.
 Individual skeletal myoblast sheets are made by taking skeletal myoblasts from the patient’s own thigh muscle, culturing them, and then forming them into sheets.
-HeartSheet autologous skeletal myoblast sheets are applied directly on the heart and are seen as a promising therapy option for patients not likely to benefit from drug therapies or surgical procedures.
+These autologous skeletal myoblast sheets are transplanted directly onto the surface of the heart.
+They are seen as a promising therapy option for patients not likely to benefit from drug therapies or surgery.